Purdue Renames Residence Halls for Parker Sisters

 - Can use a Twitter thread to post full copy below

 SUGGESTED SOCIAL MEDIA POSTS

 Frieda and Winifred Parker are forever linked to #Purdue’s history.
-When the University ended its segregated housing policy in January 1947, the Parker sisters were among the first Black women to move into the Bunker Hill residence halls.
+When the University integrated student housing in 1947, the Parker sisters were the first Black women to move into the Bunker Hill residence halls. <link to story>

-Learn more about Frieda and Winifred Parker, their fight for equity, and their place in Purdue history, now celebrated with Frieda Parker Hall and Winifred Parker Hall — residence halls named in their honor. <story link>
+Learn more about Frieda and Winifred Parker, their fight for equity, and their place in Purdue history, now celebrated with Frieda Parker Hall and Winifred Parker Hall — residence halls named in their honor. <link to story>

 Tag @LifeatPurdue (IG and TW) and Purdue University (FB and LI).